boschrexroth/ctrlx-automation-sdk/doc/debug.md

 The tag 'command' starts the application under the gdb server via ssh.

 As second action we want to start the gdb debugger in remote mode so that he connects to the remote gdb server.
-Therefor in __launch.json__ the configuration set `RegisterNode aarch64` is stored.
+Therefor in __launch.json__ the configuration set `aarch64 ctrlX (remote)` is stored.

     {
-        "name": "aarch64 ctrlX",
+        "name": "aarch64 ctrlX (remote)",
         "type": "cppdbg",
         "request": "launch",
-        "program": "${workspaceFolder}/generated/linux-gcc-aarch64/Debug/registerNode",
+        "program": "${workspaceFolder}/generated/ubuntu20-gcc-aarch64/Debug/registerNode",
         "cwd": "${workspaceFolder}",
         "miDebuggerPath": "/usr/bin/gdb-multiarch",
         "miDebuggerServerAddress": "192.168.1.1:12345",